-Fenland District Council runs the national Food Hygiene Rating scheme in partnership with the Food Standards Agency (FSA), the government department for food safety.
+We run the national Food Hygiene Rating Scheme in partnership with the Food Standards Agency (FSA).

-The Council is responsible for carrying out inspections of food businesses to check they meet the requirements of food hygiene law.
-During a food safety inspection, a Food Safety officer will check:
+We are responsible for carrying out inspections of food businesses to check they meet the requirements of food hygiene law.
+During a food safety inspection, we check:

-The frequency of inspection depends on the risk to other people's health, with 'higher-risk' businesses such as restaurants and takeaways being checked more frequently.
+How often we inspect depends on the risk to other people's health.
+'Higher-risk' businesses (such as restaurants and takeaways) are checked more often.

-You might see a rating sticker (pictured below) and a certificate displayed at places who have been inspected.
-These also show when the hygiene standards were inspected by the Council.
-If you don't see a rating displayed, you can ask a member of staff if the business is in the scheme and what the rating was given at the last inspection.
+You may see a rating sticker and a certificate displayed at places who have been inspected.
+If you don't see a rating, you can ask a member of staff if the business is in the scheme and what their last rating was.

 Ratings are given to places such as:

-Smaller businesses that are a low risk to people's health (such as a newsagents selling sweets) are not included on the scheme.
-Child minders and businesses that offer caring services at home are also excluded, but can ask to receive a food hygiene rating if they wish.
+Small businesses that are a low risk to people's health (e.g a newsagents selling sweets) aren't included in the scheme.
+Child minders and businesses offering catering services at home are excluded, but can ask to receive a food hygiene rating.

-At the time of inspection, the hygiene standards are then rated on a scale which shows how well the business does overall.
-The scale ranges from 0 (urgent improvement required) up to:
+At the time of inspection, hygiene standards are rated on a scale which shows how well the business does overall.
+The scale ranges from 0 to 5:

-If the Council finds hygiene standards to be very poor with an imminent risk to health (meaning food is not safe to eat), they will take action to protect its customers.
-This could mean closing part of the business and food production down until improvements are made.
+If we find hygiene standards to be very poor with an immediate risk to health (i.e food is unsafe to eat), we will take action to protect customers.
+We may need to close down the business until improvements are made.

-Businesses rated '0' or '1' must make urgent or major improvements to their hygiene standards.
-The Council will give advice and guidance, as well as enforcement measures, to make sure this happens.
-Business advice: how to improve or appeal your rating.
+Businesses rated 0 or 1 must make urgent or major improvements to their hygiene standards.
+We will give advice, as well as undertaking enforcement measures, to make sure this happens.